 Can I get my theft case dismissed? | Fort Worth Theft Lawyer

-We have had over 100 theft cases dismissed.
+Our attorneys have had over 100 theft cases dismissed.

-Call (817)203-2220 if you have been charged with theft in north Texas.
+Call (817)203-2220 if you have been charged with theft in North Texas.

 Tarrant County Theft Diversion Program

 If you are 24 or under and this is your first time to be arrested for theft, contact our office and speak to an experienced attorney to determine if you’re eligible to enter the Deferred Prosecution Program.

 You can commit theft in the State of Texas when you take something that does not belong to you, without consent or permission of the owner and without any other legal justification for doing so and at the time of the offense you have no intention of giving the property back to its rightful owner.